Net income increases to EUR 910 million, reflecting better result on fair value items and lower Other charges

 Other income mainly consists of a EUR 104 million provision release related to the employee pension plan in the Netherlands, and EUR 30 million in the United Kingdom mainly related to a one-time provision release and income related to policyholder tax.

-The result from run-off businesses increased to a profit of EUR 15 million, driven mainly by higher income from the retained individual life reinsurance business.
+Run-off businesses The result from run-off businesses increased to a profit of EUR 15 million, driven mainly by higher income from the retained individual life reinsurance business.

-Income tax amounted to a charge of EUR 195 million, while income before tax was EUR 1,105 million, resulting in an effective tax rate on income before tax of 17.6% in the second half of 2019.
+Income tax Income tax amounted to a charge of EUR 195 million, while income before tax was EUR 1,105 million, resulting in an effective tax rate on income before tax of 17.6% in the second half of 2019.
 The effective tax rate reflects tax exempt income and the use of tax credits in the United States.
 It was also impacted favorably by one-time tax benefits from the own employee pension plan moving into surplus in the United Kingdom.

 Return on equity